skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

 interface [with SDL2][sdl].
 My wife enjoyed it on her desktop, but wished to play on her phone.
-So then I needed to either rewrite it in JavaScript and hope the solver was still fast enough for real-time use, or figure out WebAssembly (WASM).
+So then I needed to either rewrite it in JavaScript and hope the solver was still fast enough for real-time use, or figure out WebAssembly (Wasm).
 I succeeded, and now [my game runs in browsers][game] ([source][]).
-Like [before][bsd], next I ported [my pkg-config clone][u] to the WASM System Interface ([WASI][]), whipped up a proof-of-concept UI, and [it too runs in browsers][demo].
-Neither use a language runtime, resulting in little 8kB and 28kB WASM binaries respectively.
+Like [before][bsd], next I ported [my pkg-config clone][u] to the Wasm System Interface ([WASI][]), whipped up a proof-of-concept UI, and [it too runs in browsers][demo].
+Neither use a language runtime, resulting in little 8kB and 28kB Wasm binaries respectively.
 In this article I share my experiences and techniques.

-WASM is a [specification][spec] defining an abstract stack machine with a Harvard architecture, and related formats.
+Wasm is a [specification][spec] defining an abstract stack machine with a Harvard architecture, and related formats.
 There are just four types, i32, i64, f32, and f64.
 It also has "linear" octet-addressable memory starting at zero, with no alignment restrictions on loads and stores.
 Address zero